 We have received notices from time to time from governmental agencies or third parties alleging that we are a potentially responsible party at certain sites under CERCLA or other environmental cleanup laws.
 We are currently involved in remediation activities at certain of our current and former facilities.
 We are also participating in the cleanup of third-party sites at which we have disposed of wastes.
-In April 2002, we were asked by the current owner of a former phosphate mine and manufacturing facility that we operated in the late 1950s and early 1960s located in Georgetown Canyon, Idaho, to contribute to a remediation of this property.
+In April 2002, we were asked by the current owner of a former phosphate mine and processing facility that we operated in the late 1950s and early 1960s located in Georgetown Canyon, Idaho, to contribute to a remediation of this property.
 We declined to participate in the cleanup.
-It is our understanding that the current owner is undertaking an investigation of the environmental conditions at the site.
-We do not know if a final remedy has been identified by the current owner and approved by the state.
+In January 2009, we were again asked to participate in the remediation of the property.
+It is our understanding that the current owner signed a Consent Judgment with the Idaho Department of Environmental Quality (IDEQ) for cleanup of the processing portion of the site and has submitted a Draft Remedial Action Plan that is under review by the IDEQ and related agencies.
 We anticipate that the current owner may bring a lawsuit against us seeking contribution for the cleanup costs, although we do not have sufficient information to determine when such a suit may be brought.
-We are not able to estimate at this time our potential liability with respect to the remediation of this property.
-Based on currently available information, we do not expect that any remedial or financial obligations we may be subject to involving this or other sites will have a material adverse effect on our business, financial condition or results of operations.
+We are not able to estimate at this time our potential liability, if any, with respect to the remediation of this property.
+Based on currently available information, we do not expect that any remedial or financial obligations we may be subject to involving this or other sites will have a material adverse effect on our business, financial condition, results of operations or cash flows.